methodicalcloud/everythingshouldbevirtual.com/_posts/2014/2014-10-02-graylog2-v0-90-install-script.md

 ---
   title: Graylog2 v0.90 Install Script
   date: 2014-10-02
+excerpt: "In the past I have been updating the auto install scripts for Graylog2 and updating the original post each time.
+However here on out I will be creating..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 In the past I have been updating the auto install scripts for Graylog2 and updating the original post each time.
 However here on out I will be